ietf-wg-cellar/matroska-specification/diagram.md

 The following diagram represents a simple Matroska file, comprised of an `EBML Document` with an `EBML Header`, a `Segment Element` (the `Root Element`), and all eight Matroska `Top Level Elements`.
-In the following diagrams of this section, horizontal spacing expresses a parent-child relationship between Matroska Elements (e.g. the `Info Element` is contained within the `Segment Element`) whereas vertical alignment represents the storage order within the file.
+In the following diagrams of this section, horizontal spacing expresses a parent-child relationship between Matroska Elements (e.g., the `Info Element` is contained within the `Segment Element`) whereas vertical alignment represents the storage order within the file.

 ```